August 27th, 2010

 One way to think about this perplexing question is this:

-Through the course of one’s day, one is all sorts of different moods which define one’s relationship to reality.
+Through the course of one’s day, one moves through all sorts of different moods which define one’s relationship to reality.
 Sometimes one is anxious, optimistic, sexually aroused, quietly reflective, whatever it may be.
 None of those moods are absolute, but they each have a devilish power over one which creates the illusion that that one particular mood is, in fact, what is true.
 So with that in mind, on the one hand, if I’m in a mood in which I picture my body’s boundaries ending where the skin meets the air, then these performances on the Internet are not anything that I would ever be present to; on the other hand, though, if I’m in a mood in which I picture my body’s boundaries extending outside of my skin (say through various online representations), then these performances on the Internet are something that I may be present to.

 July 30th, 2010